Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

    This includes some service chart upgrades, uploading base NCN images to be used later in `prepare-images`, and other setup steps.
    The specific script that is being executed is `/usr/share/doc/csm/upgrade/scripts/upgrade/prerequisites.sh`.

-- CSM services upgrade and validate CSM health
+- Upgrade of CSM services and validation of CSM health

-   CSM services upgrade and validate CSM health are executed in a hook run before `management-nodes-rollout`.
+   The upgrade of CSM services and validation of CSM health are performed in a hook executed before `management-nodes-rollout`.
 This hook is only executed before the first NCN is upgraded.
    The specific script that executes the CSM services upgrade is `/usr/share/doc/csm/upgrade/scripts/upgrade/csm-upgrade.sh`.

-- Apply networking, apply CoreDNS anti-affinity, and upgrade Kubernetes control plane
+- Application of networking changes, CoreDNS anti-affinity, upgrade of the Kubernetes control plane

-   Apply networking, apply CoreDNS anti-affinity, and completing the Kubernetes control plane upgrade is executed in a hook run after `deploy-product`.
+   The application of networking changes and CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane is performed in a hook executed after `deploy-product`.
    The specific scripts executed as part of this hook are `/srv/cray/scripts/common/apply-networking-manifests.sh`, `/usr/share/doc/csm/upgrade/scripts/k8s/apply-coredns-pod-affinity.sh`, and `/usr/share/doc/csm/upgrade/scripts/k8s/upgrade_control_plane.sh`.